bleubreeymeow/alrisDistortionFit/README.md

 The issue was later fixed by:

-1. converting hkl values back to units of (angstrom)^-1 in the function transform_list_hkl_p63_p65.
+i. converting hkl values back to units of (angstrom)^-1 in the function transform_list_hkl_p63_p65.

 converting the fractional positions using the function `fractional_coords`.
 Now coordinates have units of angstorm.

-2. `phase` variable in `get_structure_factors` does not have `2*pi` because that is already accounted for in `transform_list_hkl_p63_p65` and `fractional_coords`.
+ii. `phase` variable in `get_structure_factors` does not have `2*pi` because that is already accounted for in `transform_list_hkl_p63_p65` and `fractional_coords`.

-3. xrayutilities package gives the fractional coordinates of the child structure.
+iii. xrayutilities package gives the fractional coordinates of the child structure.
 If there is mirror symmetry between the child and parent structure, (ie in the cif file, `_iso_parent-to-child.transform_Pp_abc` does not follow (a , b , c) configuration), transformation needs to be done in `atom_position_list`.
 For example, for PBCO, it has the parent to child transofrm of (-3a,c,3b).
 This means that the y and the z coordinates are flipped.
 Therefore, at the end of `atom_position_list`, it flips it back to the (a , b , c) configuration.

 5. Raw data normalisation